-The Bachelor of Arts/Science Degree is a 192 quarter credit hour program of study, including 54 general education quarter credit hours, which should be completed within the normal length of 16 quarters within 5.33 academic years of study, and no more than 24 quarters within 8 academic years for a full time student.
+The Bachelor of Arts/Science Degree is a 192 quarter credit hour program of study, including 54 general education guarter credit hours. which should be completed within the normal length of 16 quarters within 5.33 academic years of study, and no more than 24 auarters within 8 academic years for a full time student.